AUTUMN 2013 CONTROLLED ECOLOGICAL

-The following nature areas are potential burn locations this spring:
+The following nature areas are potential burn locations in autumn 2013:

 Because burns are weather dependent, we are unable to schedule them for specific days.
 If you would like to be contacted on the day of the burn, please call our office at (734) 794-6627.
 We also post day-of-burn information on Twitter and Facebook.

 Our native Ann Arbor ecosystems are fire-dependent.
 Until settlers began suppressing fires in the early 1700s, fire enriched the soil and removed dead thatch, allowing diverse native plant and animal communities to thrive.
 Continued fire suppression has disrupted the natural balance and allowed fire-intolerant, non-native plant species to out-compete the native, fire-adapted plants.
 By reintroducing fire in our parks, we are reinstating an essential ecosystem process.

 The burn is conducted by well-equipped, fully-trained staff and volunteers.
 The local fire department is notified before each burn, and cell phones and two-way radios are carried by staff conducting a burn.
 If anything unexpected were to occur, staff would respond immediately.
 Plenty of portable water tanks and a water truck are present at each burn site.
 Each area to be burned is also surrounded by a non-combustible strip of ground, called a “burn break,” which contains the fire.